 She also learns how open, reproducible research and publishing is done in practice.

-Finally, she learns to apply all of the above in practice in a small concrete computational humanities/social sciences project.
+Finally, she learns to apply all of the above in practice in a small concrete computational human sciences project.

 Yet most importantly, after this course and utilising all of the above, the student is able to: